getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 **|safe_truncate**

-Truncate text by number of characters in a "word-safe" manor.
+Truncate text by number of characters in a "word-safe" manner.

 **|truncate_html**